Walker-TW/Algorithm-Visualizer/README.md

 ## Features

-- Users can select a maze size (which will scale with thier screen/phone size).
+- Users can select a maze size (which will scale with their screen/phone size).
 - Users can select a start and end point for the maze.
-- Then add fences (obsturctions for the algorithm).
+- Then add fences (obstructions for the algorithm).
 - Then one of the 5 available algorithms is chosen.
 - The algorithm is then run with the nodes searched coloured in.
 - And then shortest path (found by the selected algorithm) drawn in a new colour.